 As buildings are becoming increasingly complex, both AR and VR can facilitate in detecting design and coordination errors.

 AR can also present BIM data through a next-generation visual platform, which could help in fostering coordination between consultants, designers, and construction teams.
 So, AR can also be used to discuss projects with clients.

 For example, if you have a vacant site, then a completed project can be overlaid on the empty site so that the client can visualize the final result.

-Construction professionals can look at new opportunities for the industry, even though it could come at a cost.
+Construction professionals can look at new opportunities for the industry, even though they could come at a cost.

 2. Building Information Modelling (BIM)

-The technology offers several benefits to construction companies, which makes resource management more accessible, enables enhanced collaboration, and helps people stay in touch throughout the project.
+The technology offers several benefits to construction companies.
+It makes resource management more accessible, enables enhanced collaboration, and helps people stay in touch throughout the project.

-The new technology can facilitate in tackling challenges, including budget overspend, QC issues, and project delays.
+The new technology allows you to tackle important challenges like budget overspending, QC issues, and project delays.
 You may come across the latest version called the 5D BIM, which provides shorter project cycles, project scope understanding, and an increase in productivity.

-Leading names that have embraced the technology include the Dubai-based architectural firm Killa Design, who have been pioneers behind some of Dubai’s most iconic buildings, such as the Museum of the Future.
+Leading names that have embraced the technology include the Dubai-based architectural firm Killa Design, which has been a pioneer behind some of Dubai’s most iconic buildings, such as the Museum of the Future.